dreamfactorysoftware/platform-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 The shell script [`/4-storage/storage-loader/bin/snowplow-storage-loader.sh`] [loader-bash] runs the StorageLoader app only.

-You need to edit this script and update the two variables:
+You need to edit this script and update the three variables at the top:

-    LOADER_PATH=/path/to/snowplow/4-storage/snowplow-storage-loader
+    rvm_path=/path/to/.rvm # Typically in the $HOME of the user who installed RVM LOADER_PATH=/path/to/snowplow/4-storage/snowplow-storage-loader
     LOADER_CONFIG=/path/to/your-loader-config.yml

+So for example if you installed RVM as the `admin` user, then you would set:

+    rvm_path=/home/admin/.rvm

 Now, assuming you're using the excellent [cronic] [cronic] as a wrapper for your cronjobs, and that both cronic and Bundler are on your path, you can